Computational thinking: Connection to the "four Cs"

 The four Cs of 21st-century learning are communication, critical thinking, collaboration, and creativity.
 The fifth C could be computational thinking which entails the capability to resolve problems algorithmically and logically.
 It includes tools that produce models and visualize data.
 Grover describes how computational thinking is applicable across subjects beyond science, technology, engineering, and mathematics (STEM) which include the social sciences and language arts.

 Since its inception, the 4 Cs have gradually gained acceptance as important elements of many school syllabi.
-This development triggered a modification in platforms and directions such as inquiry, project-based, and more profound learning across all K–12 levels.
-Many countries have introduced computer thinking to all students.
-The United Kingdom has CT in its national curriculum since 2012.
+This development triggered modifications in platforms and directions such as inquiry, project-based, and more profound learning across all K–12 levels.
+Many countries have introduced computational thinking to all students: The United Kingdom has had CT in its national curriculum since 2012.
 Singapore calls CT "national capability".
-Other nations like Australia, China, Korea, and New Zealand embarked on massive efforts to introduce computational thinking in schools.
-In the United States, President Barack Obama created this program, Computer Science for All to empower this generation of students in America with the proper computer science proficiency required to flourish in a digital economy.
+Other nations like Australia, China, Korea, and New Zealand have embarked on massive efforts to introduce computational thinking in schools.
+In the United States, President Barack Obama created the "Computer Science for All" program to empower a new generation of students in America with the proper computer science proficiency required to flourish in a digital economy.
 Computational thinking means thinking or solving problems like computer scientists.
 CT refers to thought processes required in understanding problems and formulating solutions.
 CT involves logic, assessment, patterns, automation, and generalization.
 Career readiness can be integrated into academic environments in multiple ways.

 The "algoRithms" part of CT has also been referred to as the "fourth R", where the others are Reading, wRiting, and aRithmetic.